Three Rivers Marathon Swim

 Always double-check with the organizer's website!
 This page may contain affiliate links.

-The Three Rivers Marathon Swim is a roughly 30K open-water event in Pittsburgh, PA, based at Point State Park and the North Shore.
-It benefits Team Forever and donates event profits to the Forever Fund, which helps local families cover costs associated with infant cardiothoracic surgery at UPMC Children’s Hospital of Pittsburgh.
-The event is open for a water start of eight marathon swimmers.
+The Three Rivers Marathon Swim is a roughly 30K open-water marathon swim held in Pittsburgh, PA.
+The event benefits the Forever Fund, which assists local families with costs related to infant cardiothoracic surgery at UPMC Children’s Hospital of Pittsburgh.
 Registration opens January 1, 2026.
+The event uses a water start from the Point State Park fountain and is organized as an annual swim.